The Leon Bradley Memorial Grant

 Directors who have between 2 but no more than 10 years teaching with an active jazz program.

--Nominations can be submitted by school principals, professional colleagues or the director themselves.
+- Nominations can be submitted by school principals, professional colleagues, or the director themselves.

--Applicants must submit three letters of recommendation from a college professor, colleague, principal or similar person.
+- Applicants must submit three letters of recommendation from a college professor, colleague, principal or similar person.

-Download and fill out the application form HERE and submit to:
+Fill out the application form HERE and submit to:

 DEADLINE FOR APPLICATIONS IS NOVEMBER 30

 Visit the Leon Bradley Memorial Grant Facebook Page Here

 - If possible, be in attendance for the presentation at the annual MMEA convention.

 - Submit a letter to our board for inclusion at the convention the following year stating how the grant was utilized & the impact it had on your program.